 CEBM Catalogue of Bias

-For an introduction to some of the common statistical approaches used in quantitative research to assess certainty visit the CareSearch page:
+For an introduction to some of the common statistical approaches used in quantitative research to assess certainty visit the CareSearch page: Core Concepts in Assessing Statistics.
+You can also read the Brief Overview of Statistics from Winters et al. 2010.

 Use of appraisal checklists for qualitative studies is contested.